Fannin County Vehicle Impound Guide

 - • Check if your auto insurance covers towing/storage (some policies do)

-Being arrested for DUI in Fannin, Georgia is a stressful experience.
-One of the immediate concerns many people face is: what happens to my car?
-Unfortunately, it's standard procedure for vehicles to be impounded after a DUI arrest.
-This guide will provide you with the essential steps to retrieve your vehicle as quickly and efficiently as possible.
-Remember, time is of the essence because impound fees accumulate daily.
+Being arrested for DUI in Fannin County, Georgia, is a stressful and overwhelming experience.
+In addition to the legal repercussions, one of the immediate concerns is what happens to your vehicle.
+Typically, after a DUI arrest, your car will be impounded.
+This guide provides the essential steps to retrieve your vehicle as quickly and efficiently as possible.
+Time is of the essence because impound fees accumulate daily.

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI (Driving Under the Influence) in Fannin County, your vehicle is typically impounded for a few key reasons:
+When you're arrested for DUI in Fannin County, your vehicle is typically impounded for several reasons:

 - Public Safety: To prevent you from driving under the influence again immediately after your release.

-- Evidence Preservation: The vehicle itself might be considered evidence in your case, though this is less common.
+- Evidence Preservation: Although less common, the vehicle could be considered evidence in your case.

-- Liability: The arresting agency wants to avoid liability for allowing an impaired driver back on the road.
+- Liability: The arresting agency wants to avoid liability for allowing a potentially impaired driver back on the road.

 Understanding why your car was impounded is the first step in understanding how to get it back.